GeoscienceAustralia/terraform/README.md

 # DEPRECATED

 This repository is no longer under active development.
-Please refer to the examples on [Bitbucket](https://bitbucket.org/account/user/geoscienceaustralia/projects/TF).
+Please refer to the [Terraform examples repositories](https://bitbucket.org/account/user/geoscienceaustralia/projects/TF) hosted on Bitbucket.

 ## Cloud Examples
 Terraform examples to be referenced at cloud.ga.gov.au.